The Promise (1995 film)

 The Promise (Das Versprechen) is a 1995 German-language film directed by Margarethe von Trotta.
 It was an international co-production between Germany, France and Switzerland.
-Two young lovers in Berlin are separated when the Berlin wall goes up, and their stories intertwine during the three decades to German reunification.
-This film was chosen as Germany's official submission to the 67th Academy Awards for Best Foreign Language Film, but did not receive a nomination.
+The film was chosen as Germany's official submission to the 67th Academy Awards for Best Foreign Language Film, but did not receive a nomination.

+Synopsis

+Two young lovers in Berlin are separated when the Berlin Wall goes up.
+Their stories intertwine during the three decades to German reunification.